MIFIDPRU 8 Disclosure

 Diversity of the Members

 DPI is committed to promoting equality and diversity as well as a culture that actively values differences and recognises that people from different backgrounds and experiences can bring valuable insights to the workplace and enhance the way we work.
-As a result, DPI has a female co-founder and CEO, a third of the Members are women, and close to 50% of the firm are women.
+As a result, DPI has a female co-founder and CEO, 30% of the Members are women, and close to 50% of the firm are women.

 As a signatory to the UN Principles for Responsible Investment (PRI) and the Operating Principles for Impact Management, DPI promotes high ESG and Impact standards and seeks to contribute to the UN Sustainable Development Goals.